-In fact, countries that follow Continental European traditions, including Indonesia, know the principle of Lex Consumen Derogat Legi Consumte or one law absorbs another law.
+In fact, countries that follow Continental European traditions, including Indonesia, recognize the principle of Lex Consumen Derogat Legi Consumte or one law absorbs another law.
 If an act satisfies the element of offense of two or more laws, it must then be clarified whether the facts in the act satisfy the first law or others.

 The Lex Specialis Derogat Legi Generali principle stipulates that a specific law overrides a general law.
 In the event that there are two or more special legal regulations, it is also known as the derivative of the Lex Specialis Derogat Legi Generali principle, namely the Lex Specialis Systematisch principle.

-According to Prof. Indriyanto Seno Adji, S.H., M.H., to determine which specific laws that must be enforced, the principle of Lex Specialis Systematisch or systematic specificity applies.
+According to Prof. Indriyanto Seno Adji, S.H., M.H., to determine which specific laws that must be enforced, the principle of Lex Specialis Systematisch or systematic specificity, applies.

-The addressee refers to the subject of the law that commits the acts.
+The addressee refers to the subject of the law that commits the act.
 These principles are present to answer when there is a conflict or clash between one law and another law, both of which are specific in nature.